- C.A.R.E. Model Grant Application Form

 The Knight Commission on Intercollegiate Athletics announces the launch of a C.A.R.E.
 Model Conference Grant program, providing grants from a pool of $100,000 in 2024 to Division I Conferences that implement the C.A.R.E.
 Model principles for their distribution and use of “shared athletics revenues.”
 The Knight Commission’s C.A.R.E.
 Model provides an important and essential shift to restructure financial distributions to provide substantially more support for college athletes’ education, health, gender equity, and athletic opportunities.

-While the C.A.R.E. model allows conferences considerable flexibility in reshaping the distribution of shared athletics revenues, the model contains five universal principles and requirements:
+While the C.A.R.E. model allows conferences considerable flexibility in reshaping the distribution of shared athletics revenues, the model contains four* universal principles and requirements:

 2. Independent Oversight

-5. Financial Responsibility for Athlete Education, Health and Safety.
+4. Financial Responsibility for Education, Health, Safety, and Well-Being

 “Shared athletics revenues” are revenues generated through national and conference championships and media rights and that are shared among conference member institutions.
 These Division I shared athletics revenues are large and projected to grow rapidly in the next decade—from more than $3.5 billion annually today to more than $8 billion annually by 2032, with more than $1 billion in new revenue annually from the expanded College Football Playoff alone.